Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 What Supplier Verification Actually Means

-Supplier verification is not a step in the process.
+Supplier verification is not a sourcing step.

-It is the decision itself.
+It is the validation of execution capability.

 Supplier verification is not: